Yakuza 3: Reception

 The Japanese industry gave it the "Award for excellence" in the Japan Game Awards 2009's "Games of the Year Division" for its "Dramatic story development, freedom of the story, the graphics elaborated up to the details of the work, and the amusement found in every portion of the game including the vast number of sub-stories and mini games.
 This work was awarded the prize for providing a high quality of entertainment."
-Yakuza 3 also earned SCEJ's PlayStation Award 2009 Gold prize for achieving more than 500,000 sales in the Japanese market.
+Yakuza 3 also earned Sony Computer Entertainment's PlayStation Award 2009 Gold prize for achieving more than 500,000 sales in the Japanese market.
 Other Gold Prizes awarded that year included Resident Evil 5 (PS3) and Dissidia Final Fantasy (PSP).
 It was also well received in the west, with the UK's Official PlayStation Magazine awarding it 9/10; however, it was criticized for the removal of content during localization, which included several sub-stories.Yakuza 3 is ranked as the second best selling 2009 PlayStation 3 game in Japan, following Square-Enix's Final Fantasy XIII, but outselling Capcom's Resident Evil 5, and is part of 2009's best-selling titles in this market with 499,436 copies sold as of December 7, 2009 according to Weekly Famitsu.
 By March 27, 2010, Yakuza 3 had sold more than 683,905 copies.